edgarWolf/driftbench/docs/data.md

 defines the `feature` and the `dimension` as well as internal parameters, like in this case the slope `m`.

-After setting up such an input, you can call the `sample_curves`-function, and retrieve the coefficients, respective latent information and curve for each timestep.
+After setting up such a specification, you can call the `sample_curves`-function, and retrieve the coefficients, respective latent information and curve for each timestep.
 ```python
 coefficients, latent_information, curves = sample_curves(dataset["example"], measurement_scale=0.1)
 ```
-By specifying a value for `measurment_scale` some gaussian noise witht the specified scale is applied on each value for every curve.
+By specifying a value for `measurement_scale` some gaussian noise with the specified scale is applied on each value for every curve.
 By default, $5\%$ of the mean of the curves is used.
 If you want to omit the scale, set it to `0.0` explictly.